 Star Wars Episode III: Revenge of the Sith (2005) Director: George Lucas

-The story takes place three years after the Clone Wars.
-A civil war is underway beterrn the Separatist faction of County Dooku, and the defenders of the old Republic.
-Obi-Wan and Anakin go on a special mission to rescue Palpatine who has been captured by a new villain, a mechanical villain under Count Dooku called General Grievous.
-They believe they are walking into a trap (and they are correct).
-They rescue Palpatine and are ambushed by Count Dooku, and Obi-Wan is injured and left unconscious, but this Anakin defeats Count Dooku.
-In anger, and at Palpatine’s urging, he decapitates Count Dooku while General Grievous escapes, and the Jedi crash land Dooku’s ship back on Coruscant.
+The story for Revenge of the Sith takes place three years after the start of the Clone Wars.
+A civil war is underway between the Separatist faction of Count Dooku and the defenders of the old Republic.
+Obi-Wan and Anakin have been sent on a special mission to rescue Emperor Palpatine who has been captured by a new villain, a mechanical criminal under the control of Count Dooku named General Grievous.
+The Jedi believe they are walking into a trap (and they are correct).
+They rescue Palpatine and are immediately ambushed by Count Dooku.
+Obi-Wan is injured and left unconscious, but Anakin defeats Count Dooku in a lightsaber battle.
+In anger, and at Palpatine’s urging, Anakin decapitates Count Dooku while General Grievous escapes, and the Jedi crash land Dooku’s ship back on Coruscant.
 On the planet, Padme reveals to Anakin that she is pregnant (their marriage is still a secret).
-Anakin begins having nightmares that she dies in childbirth.
-He becomes motivated to save her at any cost.
-Meanwhile, Palpatine appoints Anakin as his personal representative to the Jedi Council, as he breeds distrust in Anakin of the Jedis who are skeptical of their relationship, and they deny Anakin a seat as a Master on the council.
-Over time, Palpatine tells Anakin of the sith power to avert death, and he reveals to Anakin that he is a sith lord.
-Conflicted, Anakin tells the Jedi Council of the truth of Palpatine, while Obi-Wan travels to Utapau to defeat General Grievous (in a ridiculous fight scene that ends with Obi-Wan shooting Grievous in the heart causing him to incinerate) and Yoda travels to Kashyyk, the wookie planet, to battle an invasion of Separatists.
-Mace Windu and three other Jedi confront Palpatine to arrest him.
-Palpatine kills three of them, but is overcome by Mace Windu who returns his force lightning with his lightsaber, thus disfiguring his face (which explains his frightening appearance as the emperor in Return of the Jedi).
-At the last moment, Anakin intervenes and cuts off the hand of Mace Windu and the emperor sends him flying out a window to his death.
-Anakin feels deeply tormented but he knows he needs the emperor to save Padme.
+Anakin begins having nightmares that Padme dies in childbirth.
+He finds a new sense of urgency to prevent her death at any cost.
+Meanwhile, Palpatine appoints Anakin as his personal representative to the Jedi Council, while also privately sowing distrust of the Jedi Council.
+In response the Jedi Council grows skeptical of the relationship between Anakin and Palpatine, and the Council denies Anakin a seat as a Jedi Master.
+This decision draws the resentment and ire of Anakin.
+Over time, Palpatine tells Anakin of the Sith power which can avert death, and Palpatine reveals to Anakin that he is, in fact, a Sith Lord, himself.
+Conflicted, Anakin tells the Jedi Council of the truth of Palpatine, while Obi-Wan travels to Utapau to defeat General Grievous (in a ridiculous, entirely CGI fight scene that only ends with Obi-Wan shooting Grievous in the heart causing him to suddenly incinerate).
+Yoda travels to Kashyyyk, the wookie planet, to battle an invasion of Separatists.
+Mace Windu and three other Jedi confront Palpatine to arrest him, but Palpatine kills all three of them, and he is then overcome by Mace Windu who returns Palpatine’s force lightning with a lightsaber, thus hideously disfiguring his face (which explains his frightening appearance as the Emperor in Return of the Jedi).
+At the last moment, Anakin intervenes and cuts off the hand of Mace Windu and the emperor sends Windu flying off a ledge to his death.
+Anakin feels deeply tormented about what has happened but he knows he needs Palpatine to save Padme.
 At this moment, Anakin is dubbed Darth Vader, the new apprentice to Darth Sidious.
-Palpatine then orders “Order 66” which instructs all clone warriors to attack the Jedi instead.
+Palpatine then issues “Order 66” which instructs all clone warriors to betray the Jedi.
 This eliminates the old Jedi order.
-Darth Vader then goes to the Jedi Temple and kills everyone, including the younglings in training.
-He then travels to the fiery planet of Mustafar to kill the last remaining Separatist leaders, as well (the old Trade Federation leaders who have now been double-crossed by Darth Sidious).
-Palpatine, then, goes before the senate and claims there has been an attempted coup by the Jedi that has left him disfigured.
+Darth Vader then travels to the Jedi Temple and kills everyone, including the younglings in training.
+He then travels to the fiery planet of Mustafar to kill the last remaining Separatist leaders (the old Trade Federation leaders who have now been double-crossed by Darth Sidious).
+Palpatine, then, speaks before the senate floor and claims there has been an attempted coup by the Jedi which has left him disfigured.
 He declares himself emperor of the galaxy.
-The only two lingering Jedi left are Yoda and Obi-Wan.
+The only two lingering Jedi remaining are seemingly Yoda and Obi-Wan.
 They return to Coruscant and witness the carnage at the Jedi Temple.
-Obi-Wan goes to confront Anakin on Mustafar with Padme who is distraught at what he has become (Anakin then chokes her) until Obi-Wan defeats Anakin after gaining the higher ground and cutting off his legs and his body gets lit on fire, while Yoda goes to confront emperor Palpatine.
-Obi-Wan leaves Anakin suffering and on the brink of death.
-Yoda and Palpatine battle until Yoda falls, nearly to his death, and he flees Coruscant believing he has failed.
-Yoda and Obi-Wan regroup with Padme who delivers twins (which are surely premature): Luke and Leia.
-Padme then dies in childbirth.
-Palpatine takes the mutilated body of Vader and covers him in mechanical limbs and a black suit with a breathing apparatus.
-The emperor tells him that he killed Padme.
-At the end, Yoda and Obi-Wan go into exile.
-Obi-Wan goes to keep watch over Luke on Tatooine as he is cared for by his step-uncle and aunt, Owen and Beru Lars, and Leia is given care by Bail Organa on Alderaan.
-The film closes with a funeral for Padme on Naboo, while Vader and the emperor oversee construction of the beginnings of the Death Star.
+Obi-Wan confronts Anakin on Mustafar with Padme who is distraught at what Anakin has become (Anakin then chokes her) and this leads to a ridiculously extensive CGI-ridden lightsaber battle until Obi-Wan ultimately defeats Anakin after gaining the higher ground and cutting off his legs.
+Anakin’s body is mostly lit on fire and left to die.
+Yoda confronts the new Emperor Palpatine.
+Yoda and Palpatine battle in the Senate until Yoda falls nearly to his death, and he flees Coruscant believing he has failed.
+Yoda and Obi-Wan regroup with Padme who delivers twin babies (which are surely premature at this point) –their names are Luke and Leia.
+Padme then dies in childbirth (didn’t Leia once say she had young memories of her mother?).
+Palpatine then recovers the mutilated body of Darth Vader and covers him in mechanical limbs and a black suit with a breathing apparatus.
+The emperor blames Anakin for the death of Padme.
+At the end, Yoda and Obi-Wan are forced into exile.
+Obi-Wan watches over Luke on Tatooine as he is cared for by his step-uncle and aunt, Owen and Beru Lars, and Leia is given to the care of Bail Organa on Alderaan.
+The film closes with a funeral for Padme on Naboo, while Vader and the Emperor oversee the early construction of a new super-weapon: the Death Star.